mk-fg/fgtk/README.rst

-Also, some chunks getting stuck here at ~10-20 KiB/s download rates, making "sequentially download each one" approach of mpv/youtube-dl/ffmpeg/etc highly inpractical, and there are occasional errors.
+Also, some chunks getting stuck here at ~10-20 KiB/s download rates, making "sequentially download each one" approach of mpv/youtube-dl/ffmpeg/etc highly inpractical, and there are occasional errors too.

-So this wrapper grabs that playlist, skips chunks according to EXTINF tags (specifying exact time length of each) to satisfy --start-pos / --length, and then passes all these URLs to aria2_ for parallel downloading with stuff like --max-concurrent-downloads=5, --max-connection-per-server=5, --lowest-speed-limit=100K, etc, also scheduling retries for any failed chunks a few times with delays.
+So this wrapper grabs that playlist, skips chunks according to EXTINF tags (specifying exact time length of each) to satisfy --start-pos / --length, and then passes all these URLs to aria2_ for parallel downloading with stuff like --max-concurrent-downloads=5, --max-connection-per-server=5, --lowest-speed-limit=100K, etc (see TVFConfig at the start of the script), also scheduling retries for any failed chunks a few times with delays.

-In the end, chunks get concatenated (literally, with "cat") together into one resulting mp4 file.
+In the end, chunks get concatenated (literally, think "cat") together into one resulting mp4 file.

-Process is designed to tolerate Ctrl+C and resume from any point, and allows whatever tweaks (e.g. update url, change playlist, skip some chunks, etc), as it keeps all the state between these in plaintext files, plus all the actual pieces.
+Process is designed to tolerate Ctrl+C (or SIGKILL) and resume from any point, keeping some temporary files around for that until file is fully downloaded.

 Includes "--scatter" ("-x") mode to download every-X-out-of-Y timespans instead of full video, and has source timestamps on seeking in concatenated result (e.g. for ``-x 2:00/15:00``, minute 3 in the video should display as "16:00", making it easier to pick timespan to download properly).

-"--create-part-file" ("-p") option allows to start playback before all chunks get downloaded, but can be less efficient wrt fs fragmentation and when restarting whole process (as it'll be assembling new part-file from downloaded pieces each time).
+Video chunks get concatenated into partial file as they get downloaded, allowing to start playback before whole process ends.

 General usage examples (wrapped)::